Oliver Fellows Program

 When:

-Oliver Fellows will be appointed to serve for a four-month semester period during the 2024 calendar year.
+Oliver Fellows will be appointed to serve for a four-month semester period during the 2025-26 calendar year.
 The appointment period will not be the same as the quarter or semester calendar for your school.

-Fellowship Program Semesters:
+Fellowship Program Semester:

 Where: This position is primarily remote; with occasional in-person meetings as needed